When a student begins researching higher education institutions, tuition

 just tuition rates.

 Tuition is the amount a student pays for instruction per course at a college or university.
 Tuition costs are often listed along with additional fees that all students must pay.
-These fees cover anything from the student wellness center and other facility maintenance costs to technology upgrades and transportation expenses.
+These fees cover anything from the student wellness center and AHEC facility operation costs to student support services.

 Tuition and fees are approved by the University of Colorado Board of Regents, the governing body of the University of Colorado, and may change from those shown here without prior notice.
 Where appropriate, the rates reflect the College Opportunity Fund discounted rate.